batterypointwriting/batterypointwriting.github.io/submit.md

 You can:
 - Add photos if you send them via whatsapp (send them HD if possible)
-- Contribute to the project in another way, it's possible to add videos or audio or you could even contribute to improving the site.
+- Contribute to the project in another way (we need help cleaning up the code)

 Enjoy writing!